Home » Blog » Technology » Comparison » Difference Between NAS Vs SAN & Which is Right for Business

 What is NAS (Network-Attached Storage)?

-As any computer network has interconnected server machines and client machines that send requests to the servers.
+Any computer network has interconnected server machines and client machines that send requests to the servers.
 NAS devices are specialized and dedicated servers that handle only data storage and file-sharing requests.

 They offer secure, fast, and reliable storage services to private networks.

-Benefits of NAS (Network-Attached Security)
+Benefits of NAS (Network-Attached Storage)

 SAN and NAS